Updates

 If enough people make these choices, businesses will be encouraged to adopt ethical practices and invest in more sustainable alternatives.

-Using your voice to bring attention to the plight of endangered species educates others and builds support for conservation causes.
+Using your voice to raise awareness about the plight of endangered species educates others and builds support for conservation causes.

 This can be as simple as talking to your friends and sharing resources or links on social media, along with attending events, signing petitions, and writing to elected officials.

 Not sure where to start?
-We have a list of active petitions that you can sign to help ensure your voice is heard—from helping to save North Atlantic right whales from extinction to forming a national biodiversity strategy.
+We have a list of active petitions that you can sign to help ensure your voice is heard.

 Ensuring that you properly dispose of waste and recyclables can play a huge part in protecting the environment and animal populations.
 Recycling plays a pivotal role in breaking the cycle of plastic pollution by diverting materials from landfills and ensuring that plastics don’t end up endangering wildlife through ingestion or entanglement.

-Beyond proper recycling, try to use alternatives to plastic products (especially single-use plastics).
-Products like metal straws instead of plastic ones, beeswax wraps instead of cling film, and reusable water bottles can all make a difference.
+So, beyond proper recycling, try to use alternatives to plastic products, especially single-use plastics.
+Products like metal straws instead of plastic ones, beeswax wraps instead of cling film, bar soap instead of plastic containers of liquid soap, and reusable water bottles can all make a difference.

 Empower yourself through knowledge.
 By learning more about wildlife and endangered species —and then sharing that knowledge with others—you can create a ripple effect of awareness.